Gwacheon Foreign Language High School: Enrollment

 GCFL has a total enrollment of over 600 students.

 Primarily, Applications are accepted based on Middle school English scores.

-After that, Students conduct an interview based on his or her Curriculum vitae.
+After that, Students conduct an interview based on their Curriculum vitae.

 With the overall score accumulated during these two phases, the school announces the final successful applicants.

 Some departments are harder to get into than others, as some languages are considered more useful or easier to learn than others.